Responsible Business Practice Statement

 The Company directors are committed to integrating ethical, human rights, social and environmental considerations into the day-to-day operations, business planning activities and decision-making processes of CME.
 Debbie Hunt, general manager, takes the lead in promoting responsible business practice across all aspects of the business.

 CME is aware of the ethical, moral and environmental impact that surrounds the jewellery supply chain and therefore makes every effort to ensure that they are purchased through approved sources.

-At CME we are committed to promoting ethical, responsible, human rights, social and environmental practices throughout our business, our employment practices and our business partners including our supply chain.
+CME commits to promoting ethical, responsible, human rights, social and environmental practices throughout our business, our employment practices and our business partners including our supply chain.
+We aim to conduct our business in a manner which is honest and ethical.
 The Company makes every effort to work with both its customers and suppliers ensuring that the company’s expectations and quality standards meet national and international laws and regulations.